How to Dry HVAC Ducts After Moisture Exposure

 Key Takeaways

-- Drying HVAC ducts quickly is essential to prevent mold growth
+- Drying HVAC ducts quickly reduces the risk of trapped moisture, odors, and mold growth

 - Airflow and dehumidification are the most important drying factors